twilio/stashboard/markdown/restapi.markdown

 day                         The day this object represents, given
                             in RFC 1132 format.

-events                      A list of all the days events in reverse
-                            chronological order

 summary                     The overall status for the given day.
 See the
                             Statuses resource

-informationAvailable        A boolean value which is true when
-                            outstanding events occur.

 -------------------------------------------------------------
 Table: Calendar day object properties